airbytehq/airbyte/docs/contributing-to-airbyte/writing-docs.md

 Content outside of the magic-comment-delimited blocks will be rendered everywhere.
 ```
-Note that the documentation site will render _all_ environment-specific content, so please introduce environment-specific variants with some documentation-site-only context (e.g. a subheading) to disambiguate.
+Note that the documentation site will render _all_ environment-specific content, so please introduce environment-specific variants with some documentation-site-only context (like the hidden subheadings in the example above) to disambiguate.

 #### Contextually-styled callouts with admonition blocks
 We have added support for [Docusaurus' admonition syntax](https://docusaurus.io/docs/markdown-features/admonitions) to Airbyte's in-app markdown renderer.